COPE WITH EVERYTHING THE OPEN ROAD CAN THROW AT YOU.

 Adventure Travel Training costs £519.
 The price includes BMW Off Road Skills instructor guidance, motorcycle hire, third party insurance, fuel, lunch, support vehicle and a certificate of completion.

 To bring a pillion on the course with you (must be over 18 years old) we charge a nominal extra cost of £99.

-Please note: It does not include personal motorcycle or accident insurance, your accommodation and evening drinks, or any additional meals or drinks for your guests.
+Please note: It does not include personal accident insurance, your accommodation and evening drinks, or any additional meals or drinks for your guests.

 Helmets must be EC2205 or equivalent and in good condition.
 Gloves should be lightweight and offer dexterity in the fingers, so that you can use the motorcycle controls.
 Most textile-type road jackets and trousers are fine, providing the quilted layer can be removed, as you will get hot.
 Boots MUST be motocross boots.
 Lace-up boots and any boot without rigidity in the ankle area are NOT ACCEPTABLE.